 A reactive reporting would involve the UE to provide information to the network upon receiving an action from it, e.g., after being configured with a non-applicable AIM/ML functionality/model.

 While a proactive reporting would involve the UE to provide information to the network without necessarily receiving an action from it.
 For example, the UE proactively informs the RAN of updates/changes to its supported model(s) or functionality(es).

+For the “applicability-related information” in which the network could, for example, send to the UE conditions under which a model/functionality is applicable/suitable.
+The “applicability-related information” should be sent along with model transfer, and the signaling is depended on model transfer solution.

 Note: Whether necessary signalling from network is needed for proactive UE reporting can be discussed in a normative phase.

-Editor’s note (RAN2): It is still FFS whether there is a need for the network to report to the UE changing conditions or applicability of AI/ML models and/or AI/ML functionalities.